Multi-Object Tracking Annotation

 An overview of multi-object tracking annotation concepts and how Potato's video annotation capabilities can support basic tracking workflows.

-- Tracking through crowded scenes
+- Following objects through crowded scenes

-- Managing ID switches and merges
+- Sorting out ID switches and merges

 annotation_task_name: "Video Object Labeling"